Make your call, then save it to keep your pick, points, and history.

-Jim Beam paused production at its Clermont facility in early 2025, signaling the first cracks in the decade-long bourbon boom.
-The question is whether overproduction pressure forces a second major distillery to follow suit before Independence Day 2026.
+Suntory Global Spirits announced in late December 2025 that it would pause distillation at the main Jim Beam distillery in Clermont for all of 2026.
+The question is whether overproduction pressure forces a second major Kentucky distillery to follow suit before Independence Day 2026.

-The Kentucky bourbon industry aged roughly 10.4 million barrels as of the KDA's 2024 count, a record.
-But wholesale depletion rates have slowed as post-pandemic on-premise traffic normalizes and retailer inventories back up.
-Jim Beam's Clermont pause, announced in late 2024, was the first high-profile production reduction from a top-five distillery in over a decade.
+Kentucky was holding 16.1 million bourbon barrels as of the Kentucky Distillers' Association's January 1, 2025 census, an all-time record (17.1 million barrels of total spirits including non-bourbon).
+Wholesale depletion rates have slowed as post-pandemic on-premise traffic normalizes and retailer inventories back up.
+Suntory Global Spirits announced the Clermont pause in late December 2025, with distillation halting from January 1, 2026 through the end of 2026.
+It was the first high-profile pause from a top-five distillery in over a decade.
 Wild Turkey, Heaven Hill, Buffalo Trace, and Maker's Mark all operate large-scale facilities that depend on sustained volume growth to justify current run rates.

 The Kentucky bourbon glut is real, documented, and accelerating.
-The KDA's annual barrel census hit 10.4 million in 2024, a record, representing more whiskey than Kentucky has aged at any point in modern history.
+The KDA's annual barrel census hit 16.1 million bourbon barrels as of January 1, 2025, an all-time record, with another 1 million barrels of other spirits aging alongside it.
+Total inventory is up 57 percent since 2020 and 175 percent over the last decade.
+The industry's annual economic impact reached $10.6 billion.
 Production capacity expanded sharply between 2015 and 2023 as brands chased the premiumization wave, with capital investment running at over $2 billion across the state during that window.

 The demand-side picture shifted in 2023 and 2024.
 Total US spirits volume declined for the first time in decades per DISCUS data, and the bourbon segment, which had been the single strongest driver of American whiskey growth, posted volume softness at the mid-tier price point.
 Secondary market prices for allocated bottles, a reliable leading indicator of collector and enthusiast sentiment, fell sharply from 2022 peaks.

 The six-month window to July 4, 2026 is meaningful.
 Distilleries that entered 2026 with elevated barrel stocks and softening retailer orders face a straightforward calculus: continuing to produce at full run rates compounds the problem.
-A second pause would confirm that Clermont was not an isolated cost management decision but a read on category-wide dynamics.
-Wild Turkey (Campari), Heaven Hill, Buffalo Trace (Sazerac), and Maker's Mark (Beam Suntory) are the most likely candidates based on production scale and publicly reported inventory exposure.
+A second pause from a top-five Kentucky producer would confirm that Clermont was not an isolated cost management decision but a read on category-wide dynamics.
+Wild Turkey (Campari), Heaven Hill, Buffalo Trace (Sazerac), and Maker's Mark (Suntory Global Spirits) are the most likely candidates based on production scale and publicly reported inventory exposure.

 YES if any KDA member distillery beyond Beam Suntory (Clermont) publicly confirms a 2026 production halt or pause of at least 30 days before July 4, 2026.
 NO if no such announcement is made by that date.

-Jim Beam paused production at its Clermont, Kentucky facility in late 2024, citing inventory alignment.
+Suntory Global Spirits announced on December 22, 2025 that it would pause distillation at the main Jim Beam distillery in Clermont for all of 2026.
 It was the first major pause from a top-five bourbon distillery in over a decade.

-The Kentucky Distillers' Association reported approximately 10.4 million barrels aging as of its 2024 annual census, a record high.
+The Kentucky Distillers' Association reported 16.1 million bourbon barrels aging as of its January 1, 2025 census, an all-time record.
+Including non-bourbon spirits, total inventory was 17.1 million barrels.

 Pauses are typically triggered by excess finished goods or barrel inventory relative to depletion forecasts.
 When retailer orders slow and wholesale stock backs up, distilleries reduce run rates to avoid compounding the imbalance.